rombru/mongodb_layer/README.md

 - QGIS 3.0+
 - Python 3.7+

+If an error occurs, the error message will be displayed in QGIS under the Log Messages panel.

+Because MongoDB collections often contain unstructured data, it is quite complicated to test all different cases.
+If you encounter any issue, please provide a sample of your data so that I can reproduce the problem.

 ## Features
 - Select a database, a collection and a geometry field
 - Import documents as features